120 TOTAL CREDITS REQUIRED

 The curriculum course abstracts on this page are meant to provide a high-level course overview and subject to change based on term, faculty, and/or institutional requirements.
-View the official course descriptions written in the Utica College Academic Catalog and in adherence to regional compliance.
+View the official course descriptions written in the Utica University Academic Catalog and in adherence to regional compliance.
 Select the appropriate Undergraduate Catalog from the dropdown.

 Business Core Requirements

 Learn about financial statement communication, information processing, and measuring business income.
 Explore measurement and analysis of gross margin, short-term liquid assets, operating assets, short- and long-term liabilities, and cash flows.

 Building on concepts learned in Accounting 201, you’ll use accounting information to make managerial decisions, as well as learn about product costing, activity-based costing and activity-based management.
 Gain an understanding of cost behavior and decision-making, as well as budgeting, performance evaluation, cash-flow analysis, and factors that go into making capital investment decisions.